Garrett Hampson

-Garrett Reese Hampson (born October 10, 1994) is an American professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Miami Marlins, Kansas City Royals, Arizona Diamondbacks, Cincinnati Reds, and St. Louis Cardinals.
+Garrett Reese Hampson (born October 10, 1994) is an American professional baseball utility player in the Cincinnati Reds organization.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Miami Marlins, Kansas City Royals, Arizona Diamondbacks, and St. Louis Cardinals.
 Hampson was selected by the Rockies in the third round of the 2016 MLB draft and made his MLB debut with them 2018.

 Early life and college career

 Hampson was born and raised in Reno, Nevada, and attended Reno High School.
 He played both basketball and baseball for the Huskies, and hit .469 in three years as a varsity player with 418 hits and 158 runs scored and was a two-time All-State selection as Reno won the Northern Nevada 4A Region baseball championship in both his junior and senior years.
 After his senior year, Hampson was drafted by the Washington Nationals in the 26th round 2013 Major League Baseball draft, but opted not to sign and instead play college baseball at Long Beach State University.

 Hampson played three seasons for the Dirtbags, and was named the Big West Conference Field Freshman of the Year in 2014 and the conference Defensive Player of the Year in 2016.
 He was a .303 hitter over the course of his collegiate career with 213 hits (seventh-most in school history) and 50 stolen bases (third-most).
 After the 2014 and 2015 seasons, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.